What are Uterine Polyps?

-Abnormal growths on the inner wall of the uterus that protrude into the uterine cavity are called polyps.
+Abnormal growth of cells in the lining of the uterus (endometrium) leads to the formation of uterine polyps, also known as endometrial polyps.
+They grow on the inner wall of the uterus that protrudes into the uterine cavity are called polyps.
 Uterine polyps are caused by the overgrowth of endometrial cells – the cells that make up the lining of the uterus.
-They can range from the size of a seed (a couple millimeters) to the size of an egg (a few centimeters).
+Small polyps can range from the size of a sesame seed (a couple of millimeters) to the size of a golf ball (a few centimeters).

 Most uterine polyps are noncancerous, although some of them are cancerous or may become cancerous if left untreated.
 Women taking tamoxifen (a common treatment for breast cancer) are at an increased risk for uterine polyps.
 High blood pressure and obesity also raise your risk of developing uterine polyps.

 Uterine fibroids are not uterine polyps.
 Thick muscle tissue makes up uterine fibroids; the growths typically develop within the uterine walls.
 Fibroids differ from uterine polyps because they are don’t develop from uterine lining (endometrial) tissues.

 Some cases of uterine polyps have no symptoms, but others can present with: